David Servant wrote a book entitled, The Great Gospel Deception. Among other things, that book (with the author's name cited as David S. Kirkwood)

-So again he denies a real Christian can practice the various sins in 1 Cor.
-6:9-11; Eph.
-5:5-7 and Gal.
-5:19-21.
-He also clearly differentiates between a practice of adultery, witchcraft, idolatry, homosexuality, lying, murder, swindling, etc. and a temporary situation, but doesn't tell us how long in wickedness it takes to pass from temporary to a practice of sin.
-Again, this is just like the eternal security teachers!
+Although it is certainly possible for a born-again person to temporarily stumble into one or more of these various sins, no true believer will practice these sins.
+(The Great Gospel Deception, italics his, bold emphasis mine.)So again he denies a real Christian can practice sin.
+He also differentiates between a practice of adultery, witchcraft, idolatry, homosexuality, lying, murder, swindling, etc. and a temporary situation, but doesn't tell us how long in wickedness it takes to pass from temporary to a practice of sin.
+That is just like the eternal security teachers!

 Is there really danger that a true believer could end up in hell?
 The answer is yes.
 If a true believer returns to committing the "exclusionary sins," those which, if practiced, Scripture guarantees will result in one's exclusion from God's kingdom (see 1 Cor.
 5:11; 6:9-10, Gal.
 5:19-21, Eph.
 5:5-6), he forfeits eternal life....
 Contrary to what many modern teachers say, the Bible teaches that any believer who consistently follows after the old sinful nature, what Scripture calls the flesh, is in danger of spiritual death (The Great Gospel Deception, p.
 185).